SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### France
 - Gets the humble appeaser with Buy time focus instead of just unlocking it
 - Gets the Free French focus tree upon capitulation
-- 20 -> 100 army xp from Support the Finns focus
+- "Support the Finns" focus has been buffed +20 Army XP -> +50 Army XP

 #### Germany
 - Added Llapland event which grants germany resource rights to Llapland if they control oslo